 Chesterfield offered a palatial cabaret club that wouldn't have looked out of place on the Vegas Strip, nightclubs, pubs, bars, wine bars, Working Men's Clubs, a shiny new Berni Inn, hotels and cinemas.

 Or you could always make your own house party entertainment armed only with a trusty keg of Watney's Party Seven.
 Sounds could be purchased from the likes of Some Kinda Mushroom, Startrax and Hudsons.

 The YMCA, youth clubs and school discos were there to give the under 18s a bit of pre-match training and the likes of the Terminus, Highfieldand other suburban pubs had their own private rooms for your coming of age celebration.

 The Dirty Stop Out's Guide to 1970s Chesterfield is a reminder of the venues that have been lost and the pubs like the Portland and Market that are still popular today.

-This guide book will be the perfect gift for anyone that remembers this amazing era of 1970s hair and 1970s sweets.
+This guide book will be the perfect gift for anyone that remembers Chesterfield in this amazing era.